sebbaum/laravel-legal/README.md

 * Inform your customers about important changes of legal issues.
 * Let your customers reject these changes, if they are not happy with it.
 * Version your legal documents.
+* Edit your legal documents with a simple to use editor.
 * ...

 ## Installation